EuanMcGrevey/IndividualProject/plan.md

 * **Week 2**
 * **Week 3**
 * **Week 4**
+ - Write first bit of Lift, looking at nearest neighbour image upscaling
+ - Look at Halide for inspiration steps in pipeline I can look to implement as well

 * **Week 5**
+ - Rewrite naive nearest neigbour implementation to use Lift primitives

 * **Week 6**
 * **Week 7**
 * **Week 8**